 At the same time, we believe that the powerful positive effects of sustainable travel go beyond the local economic benefits, inspiring passionate stewards who are committed to protecting the places we visit.

 When you travel with us, you directly support our grantees and explorers, who work to preserve species and ecosystems, protect cultures, and advance understanding of our planet and its inhabitants.
-Proceeds from our expeditions have recently helped fund National Geographic's Ocean Initiative, a series of innovative projects that aim to protect the last healthy, undisturbed places in the ocean.
+Proceeds from our expeditions have recently helped fund National Geographic's Pristine Seas project, which aims to find, survey, and help protect the last wild places in the ocean.

-Thanks to the contributions of donors and travelers, the Lindblad/National Geographic Fund, run in collaboration with our partner in small-ship travel, Lindblad Expeditions, has raised nearly $3 million to fund conservation, sustainable development, and research in the places we explore on our voyages.
+Thanks to the contributions of donors and travelers, the Lindblad Expeditions-National Geographic Fund, run in collaboration with our partner in small-ship travel, Lindblad Expeditions, has raised over $4 million to fund conservation, sustainable development, and research in the places we explore on our voyages.